rupeshgoswami/HackathonFintech/README.md

 # Fundra - Fintech Hackathon Project

 Welcome to the repository for **Fundra**, a comprehensive solution developed for the Fintech Hackathon.
 This project aims to all in one financial services with a user-friendly interface and robust functionality.
+Please go to respective branch of this repository to access the code
 ## Repository Contents

 This repository includes the following key documents and files to give you an in-depth understanding of the project: